wermos/website/lessons/3d-basic-rendering/ray-tracing-rendering-a-triangle/ray-triangle-intersection-geometric-solution.md

 ### The Ray And The Triangle Are Parallel

-If the ray and the plane are parallel they won't intersect (figure 2).
+If the ray and the plane are parallel they won't intersect (Figure 2).
 For robustness, we need to handle that case if it happens.
 This is very simple. if the triangle and the ray are parallel, then the triangle's normal and the ray's direction should be perpendicular.

 ![Figure 2: several situations can occur.
 The ray can intersect the triangle or miss it.
 If the ray is parallel to the triangle there is no possible intersection.
 This situation occurs when the normal of the triangle and the ray direction is perpendicular (and the dot product of these two vectors is 0).](/images/ray-triangle/trirays.png?)